ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 # CoBOM {#sec-cobom}

 A Concise Bill of Material (CoBOM) object represents the signal for the Verifier to activate the listed tags.
-Data contained in a tag SHOULD NOT be used for appraisal until a CoBOM which activates that tag has been received and successfully processed.
+When CoBOMs are required, data contained in a tag SHOULD NOT be used for appraisal until a CoBOM which activates that tag has been received and successfully processed.
 All the tags listed in the CoBOM must be activated in the same transaction, i.e., either all or none.